-Our current and future work is focused on extending our system to allow more comprehensive coverage of symmetries.
-We plan to extend our compiler to allow more operations and different types of constraints, and to support more OPL-like [21] syntax.
-Another direction is the development of efficient SBPs for non-binary variables and of symmetry-breaking constraints that are more effective on satisfiable instances.
+Our current and future work is focused on extending our system to allow more comprehensive coverage of symmetries, e.g. symmetries in associative expressions and value symmetries briefly discussed in Section 4.
+We plan to extend our compiler to allow more operations and different types of constraints, and to support more OPL-like [22] syntax.
+Another direction is the development of efficient SBPs for nonbinary variables and of symmetry-breaking constraints that are more effective on satisfiable instances.